michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Change Management

-Even if the best review process were applied, all published content is prone to have inconsistencies and errors.
+Even if the best review processes were applied, all published content is prone to have inconsistencies and errors.
 Over time, pieces of content need to be updated, additional information added, and a new edition of the document be published to ensure [eventual consistency](http://prose.io/help/eventually-consistent.html).
 Therefore, publishing systems must support incremental updates as well as an easy way for releasing new editions of publications.

 ### Content distribution

 Content distribution is a complex issue today.
 While back in the day there was just paper, today content is also consumed electronically on different platforms: On the web, in Ebook Readers and on Smartphones.
 And they are all different.

-There needs to be smart a mechanism that automagically turns one publication into a variety of formats (ePub, HTML, PDF) so as a publisher, you don't have to prepare versions for each and every platform supported.
+There needs to be a smart mechanism that automagically turns one publication into a variety of formats (ePub, HTML, PDF) so as a publisher, you don't have to prepare versions for each and every platform supported.

 ## Solutions

+Over the last 2 years we did a lot of research, built a working prototype.
+Those are some of our conclusions that make a good digital publishing system.

 ### Separate content from presentation

 Many traditional publishing systems that store Rich Markup (such as HTML) only allow publishing in that same format, which is a serious limitation when it comes to multi-platform publishing.
 How would you turn an HTML document into a printable version?
-How would you optimize it for ebook readers that use special document formats (e.g. Amazon Kindle)?
+How would you optimize it for Ebook Readers that use special document formats (e.g. Amazon Kindle)?
 By storing content (plain text) and annotations separately, users gain the ability of transforming their documents any format they need.

 ### Structured Composition

-By considering a document a sequence of content elements rather than one big chunk of formatted text document editors can be easily adapted for different application use-cases.
+By considering a document a sequence of content elements rather than one big chunk of formatted text document editors can provide a better way of writing semantically structured content, as opposed to visually optimized layouts as we know them from traditional word-processors.

 ![](http://interior.substance.io/images/illustrations/semantic-writing-elements.png)

 ### Offline Editing

 We've seen the drawbacks of online publishing solutions, such as Google Docs.
-It turns out that providing an offline editor can significantly improve the user experience during editing as well as guarantee data security.
+It turns out that providing an offline editor can significantly improve the user experience during editing as well as guaranteeing data security.
 Information will stay private until you synchronize your publication with a public web-server.
 Besides, authors can continue editing even if there's no internet connection.

 ### Support for Collaboration

 Authoring a publication is an iterative process that may involve many authors.
 During that process users should be enabled to add markers and comments on certain text fragments.
-Markers should stay out of the user's way, and only shown contextually (e.g. when the cursor is
+Markers should stay out of the user's way, and only be shown contextually (e.g. when the text cursor is matching the corresponding marker).

 ### Operational Transformation